 For those who want a finished look in the flooring, these tiles ship with flat border pieces that connect to the puzzle edges up against a wall or around the exterior of an island installation.

 For a workout at home, installing these tiles for the workout goes quickly.
 After the workout, disassemble and pick up the tiles for placement into storage, if desired.

 What’s the Best Rubber Workout Floor to Cover a Large Space?Rubber rolls are the most economical way to cover a large space in a home gym or commercial facility.
 They have plenty of cushioning and are easy to clean.

 With the 4-foot wide 3/8-Inch Plyometric Rubber Gym Roll, customers can order a custom cut length (with a minimum order of 25 feet).
 At less than $2 per square foot, this roll has a great price point.

 A 4-by-25-foot roll would weigh less than 50 pounds, so a single installer may be able to handle the work alone.

 This roll has an impressive level of durability, meaning it won’t show wear and tear, even in a tough workout space.
-In a garage or basement that may have low spots in the cement floor, this rubber covers the spots nicely.
+In a garage or basement that may have low spots on the cement floor, this rubber covers the spots nicely.

 It’s ideal for Plyometric workouts.
-Athletes can safely do the back and forth movements and jumping required for Plyometrics when using this rubber roll as the base flooring.
+Athletes can safely do the back-and-forth movements and jumping required for Plyometrics when using this rubber roll as the base flooring.

 What’s the Best Rubber Workout Floor for Weightlifting Stations?